Waziup/waziup.io-old/content/documentation/installation/configure-vamp.md

     }
     ...
     ```
-5. (Re)start Vamp by restarting the Java process by hand.
+5. (Re)start waziup by restarting the Java process by hand.

 #### Mesos/Marathon
-Vamp can use the full power of Marathon running on either a DCOS cluster or custom Mesos cluster.
-You can use Vamp's DSL, or you can pass native Marathon options by [using a dialect in a blueprint.](/documentation/using-vamp/blueprints/#dialects)
+waziup can use the full power of Marathon running on either a DCOS cluster or custom Mesos cluster.
+You can use waziup's DSL, or you can pass native Marathon options by [using a dialect in a blueprint.](/documentation/using-waziup/blueprints/#dialects)

 1. Set up a DCOS cluster using Mesosphere's assisted install on AWS ([mesosphere.com - product](https://mesosphere.com/product/)).
 If you prefer, you can build your own Mesos/Marathon cluster.
 Here are some tutorials and scripts to help you get started: